McGill-MMA-EnterpriseAnalytics/Mental-Health/README.md

 **Problem Statement**

 Mental health issues, such as anxiety and depression, are increasingly prevalent, especially in the workplace.
 Early prediction and intervention can significantly improve individuals' well-being and productivity.
-In this project, we aim to predict whether someone is likely to seek treatment for mental health conditions based on their lifestyle, work environment, and demographic information.
+In this project, we aim to predict whether an individual is likely to seek treatment for mental health conditions based on survey data, including information about their lifestyle, work environment, and demographic characteristics.
+Early identification can help employers and healthcare providers offer better support and resources to those in need.

 **Dataset Description**